 The Krafskys warn people that if you don’t have good boundaries, Facebook and other forms of social networking are dangerous places to hang out.

 “Couples need to talk face-to-face and set up guidelines for their online time to protect their relationship from cyber-threats,” Krafsky said.
 “It is not enough to have good intentions.
-Most affairs do not start because someone says to themselves, ‘I think I’ll have an affair.’
+Most affairs do not start because someone says to himself, ‘I think I’ll have an affair.’
 They start out very innocently.
 Don’t fool yourself.
 You cannot friend an old flame and not take a trip down memory lane, thinking about what you did together in high school.
 We never forget that adolescent romantic love.
 Limit your time online and focus on taking your marriage relationship to the next level.
 While Facebook may not be the cause of 20 percent of all divorces, what some people are unknowingly doing through Facebook is undermining their marriage and putting their family at risk.”

 For more information, resources and marriage classes, contact First Things First today.